yhongJ/data_structure-implementation/README.md

-# recommend not watching this code..
+# I recommend not watching this..